FedericoTs/IBM-Capstone---London-Real-Estate---Rent-Analysis/README.md

 The address is in the format *"Street, City, Postcode"* and is an unstructured field but for our purpose, we can leave as it is.
 Instead, the PostCode present a *"limited"* format because we have the first two/three digits only.
 This is not accurate enough to collect meaningful data about the venues around the flat.

-In order to solve this problem, we are going to use OpenCage Geocoder API to look up coordinates from a postal address.
+To solve this problem, we are going to use OpenCage Geocoder API to look up coordinates from a postal address.
 This is a case when an unstructured field becomes helpful.

 To associate each rent offer to a District, we are going to join the data table with a second dataset presenting two columns: